In the year of 2010 Stockholm was the first city to be granted the European Green Capital Award the EU Commission:

 Those who I came in contact with during this period, and had a common interest in my ideas, were all interested in what I had to say.
 I was even invited to meetings with politicians in City Hall of Stockholm (known for the venue of the Nobel Prize banquet and is one of Stockholm’s major tourist attractions.)
 I wanted to set up a pilot study with my ashtrays in a specified area, in Stockholm for example.
 Then we would have material to evaluate…

 I knew LitterPress could be a challange to get to play its part within the LitterLott project.
-I therefore suggested to instead count the cigarette butts in the randomly chosen smaller compartment and then evenly divide a total and specified payoff (related to that number of butts) among, on LitterLott page, registered users/or between charity organizations.
+I therefore suggested to instead count the cigarette butts in the randomly chosen smaller compartment and then evenly divide a total and specified payoff (related to that quantity of butts) among, on LitterLott page, registered users/or between charity organizations.

 On the other hand they all also were very cautious with taking any action to initiate a project like LitterLott.
 I learned that anything that could even touch the border of being looked upon as PRO smoking was extremely sensitive, of course!
 Even my design ideas of how the ashtrays could take shape, and be painted to stand out in the urban environment, lead to skeptical reactions.
 I wanted the ashtrays to symbolize something new and not be forgotten/looked over potential users.
 I made the ashtrays orange/red, with bright yellow stripes, with inspiration from traffic signs in Sweden.
 I was told that an ashtray should be kind of camouflaged to blend into the city facade, not to stand out in any way.
 At the time ashtrays “all” were either chromed, dark green or black.
 They had one more thing in common, they were not used in the extent they were meant to.
 They were simply designed to blend in and not be recognized.
 I always thought the argument to be lacking a bit, since I could reply with the question what millions and millions of cigarette butts on the ground would advertise?
 Smoking, bad behavior…?